kezzyhko/devops/monitoring/LOGGING.md

 ## Disclaimer

 We were provided with example repo in the task: https://github.com/black-rosary/loki-nginx
-Part of config files in this folder was taken form the above mentioned repo.
+Part of config files in this folder were taken form the above mentioned repo.

 ## Report and screenshots